Skip to content

 The Royal Chapel at the Palace of Versailles, completed in 1710, is an architectural masterpiece and really takes your breath away.

-Designed by Jules Hardouin-Mansart in a classical Baroque style, there are two levels.
-The upper level, surprise surprise, was for the royal family to show their importance, and the lower level was for the court.
+Designed by Jules Hardouin-Mansart in a classical Baroque style, the building features two levels.
+The upper level, surprise surprise, was reserved for the royal family to show their importance, and the lower level was for the court.

-The stunning ceiling painted by Charles de La Fosse depicts the “The Glory of Paradise”, another masterpiece.
+The stunning ceiling, painted by Charles de La Fosse, depicts “The Glory of Paradise,” another masterpiece.

-It played a big role in court life, hosting daily masses and significant ceremonies like royal weddings.
+It played a significant role in court life, hosting daily Masses and important ceremonies, such as royal weddings.

 The Hall of Statues